microsoft/WhatTheHack/021-IdentityForApps/Coach/09-custom-policy.md

 This challenge uses a custom policy found in the Azure AD B2C Custom Policy gallery GitHub Repo, linked in the challenge.

+Also note that the solution for the custom policies are located in the [Challenge-09](./Solutions/Challenge-09) which includes the applicable TrustFramework policies along with the specific policy for the "DeleteMyAccount" requirement.

 ## Hackflow

 1. Review the Delete My Account Custom Policy in the GitHub repo.